Everyone’s talking about “vibe coding,” the practice of handing a prompt to an AI agent and accepting whatever comes out.

 Think about how effective human pair programming works.

-One person stays focused on architecture, intent, and constraints — they’re asking “what are we actually building, and does this approach hold up?”
-The other handles the mechanics of implementation — syntax, patterns, the keyboard.
-Both continuously review, challenge, and refine the result.
+One person stays focused on architecture, intent, and constraints.
+They’re asking “what are we actually building, and does this approach hold up?”
+The other handles the mechanics of implementation: syntax, patterns, the keyboard.
+In a good pairing session, both people can challenge the direction.

 This isn’t prompting and hoping.
 It’s not outsourcing thinking to a model.
 And it’s definitely not shipping whatever the AI happens to generate.
 It’s an intentional collaboration between an experienced engineer and a very fast, very capable implementation partner.